wangwenx190/dynamic-desktop/README.md

 ## Overview
 A small tool that can play videos on your desktop.
 Only for Microsoft Windows 7 ~ 10(with GUI desktop).
 It may have some limitations because it's just a media player, putting it's window under your desktop icons.
 Maybe Wallpaper Engine's principle is totally different with this tool.

 I created this tool only to play my favorite animation clips on my desktop, so I will never make it just like Wallpaper Engine.
 This tool will stay simple and will only play videos.
-It doesn't have as many functions as Wallpaper Engine, but that's indeed what I want.
-Although this tool has the ability to show executables and web pages on your desktop, but I don't want to add this kind of functions.
+It doesn't have as many functions as Wallpaper Engine has, but that's indeed what I want.
+Although this tool has the ability to show executables and web pages on your desktop, I don't want to add this kind of functions.
 However, if you really need it, you can fork this repository and do it yourself.

 **Suggestions are welcome.
 And I'll be very happy if anyone reports any issue to me.**